Bringing Arts & Agriculture Together

 Combined Hand-Building & Wheel Throwing

-These classes will incorporate both throwing clay on a pottery wheel and hand building techniques.
+These classes incorporate both throwing clay on a pottery wheel and hand building techniques.

 -